-4.1.2 Inform NOC managers and the OMB
+4.1.2 Inform the Operations Management Board (OMB)

-CSIRT MUST send a summary to NGI-Management and the OMB (noc-managers@mailman.egi.eu) with the following information:
+CSIRT MUST send a summary to the OMB (noc-managers@mailman.egi.eu) with the following information:

-- Which steps were taken by EGI-CSIRT. - For each site which is still vulnerable - The name of the site - o If the site has simply not responded, state this. - o If the site has stated why the recommendations could not be followed, include this. - o Include any relevant information on plans/alternative mitigation for the site. - o Include whether CSIRT is recommending suspension for the site. - State that if the situation does not change CSIRT plans to suspend the site on the deadline.
+- Which steps were taken by EGI-CSIRT. - For each site which is still vulnerable - o The name of the site - o If the site has simply not responded, state this. - o If the site has stated why the recommendations could not be followed, include this. - o Include any relevant information on plans/alternative mitigation for the site. - o Include whether CSIRT is recommending suspension for the site. - State that if the situation does not change EGI CSIRT plans to suspend the site on the deadline.